First Shō dynasty: Takeover of Nanzan and Hokuzan

 It was Sai On who first claimed that Chūzan annihilated Hokuzan in 1416 and Nanzan in 1429.
 No contemporary source confirms these dates.
 The King of Chūzan never reported the annihilation of the two kings to the Chinese.
 The Chinese Veritable Records of the Ming only indicates that the last tributary mission under the name of the King of Hokuzan was of 1415 while that of the King of Nanzan was of 1429.
 Having access to Chinese records, Sai On naïvely inferred that the two kings were removed immediately after the last missions.

 The Chūzan Seikan records an earlier form of the Okinawan narrative before being contaminated by Chinese sources.
 According to the Chūzan Seikan, Shō Hashi succeeded his father Shishō as Aji (local ruler) of Sashiki in 1402.
 After that, he took over Nanzan by force.
 The King of Nanzan, identified as Shō Hashi, then started a war with Bunei, King of Chūzan, and forced him to surrender in 1421.
 After that, the King of Nanzan became King of Chūzan.
 The King of Chūzan annihilated the King of Hokuzan in 1422, unifying the State of Ryūkyū (i.e., Okinawa Island).
 In 1423, Shō Hashi reported the unification to the Ming emperor, and Shishō was posthumously appointed as King of Chūzan.

 Sai Taku's edition of the Chūzan Seifu mostly agrees with the Chūzan Seikan.
 However, it dates Shō Hashi's takeover of Chūzan as 1405, not 1421.
 It also claims that instead of becoming the King of Chūzan himself, Shō Hashi installed his father Shishō as King of Chūzan.
 Sai Taku's modifications to the narrative was motivated by his rather limited access to diplomatic records.
 According to the Veritable Records of the Ming, "Crown Prince" Shishō reported the death of his "father" Bunei in 1407.
-Similarly, Crown Prince Shō Hashi reportedly succeeded his late father Shishō as King of Chūzan in 1425.
+Similarly, Crown Prince Shō Hashi reportedly succeeded his father Shishō as King of Chūzan in 1425.
 Because the Okinawans routinely deceived the Chinese into thinking that the throne was normally succeeded from the father to the son, however, it is very difficult to infer the actual political situations from Chinese sources.